BCH Consulting part 1:

 Social Media and SEO: Getting to #1 in Google searches

 We established and enhanced our Google Plus, Google My Business, Facebook Fan Page and LinkedIn presence, as well as our implemented main online directories to shore up our Local SEO.
 Of course, I optimized all of the website as well.
-We are currently #1 for “electrical safety training, cleveland” Google searches and #3 for “arc flash safety training, cleveland”.
-And I expect to improve on the latter within a few months as we implement more content.
+We are currently #1 for “electrical safety training, cleveland” Google searches and #3 for “arc flash safety training, cleveland”. <UPDATE: July 1, 2017– we are now #1 for this as well!> And I expect to improve on the latter within a few months as we implement more content.

 Our social media content consists of the Safety Tips, Case Studies and I transcribed Brian’s 3-hour Safety Training Presentation at OSC17 in Columbus.
 Again, we’ve needed to make the most of Brian’s existing materials as his time is at a premium.